ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-University-Eval.rst

    :depth: 1
    :local:

-A libraries-only version of RTI Connext DDS 6.0.1 may be installed per the :doc:`installation instructions <../../Installation>` for
-Debian/Ubuntu Linux (amd64) platforms only, under a `non-commercial license <https://www.rti.com/ncl>`__.

 A full-suite installation of RTI Connext DDS is available for many additional platforms, for universities, evaluation, or purchase.
 This installation includes diagnostic tools, layered services, and security.
 See below for installation details.